syncfusion-content/windowsforms-docs/WindowsForms/carousel/Getting-Started.md

 # Getting started

 This section briefly describes how to create a Windows Forms project in Visual Studio and add the **Carousel** control with its basic functionalities.
+Carousel control is a circular conveyor used for displaying and rotating the custom controls or images objects

 ## Assembly deployment